momori256/momori.dev/blog/deploying-a-rust-wasm-app-to-github-pages.md

 function exec() { /* ... */ }
 ```

 Run `npm run serve` to launch a web server and open http://localhost:8080.
-Before pushing it, make it sure to execute `npm run build` to generate files (.html, .js and .wasm) that should be deployed to GitHub.
-It would be like https://momori256.github.io/lip/lp/www/dist/
+Before pushing it, make sure to execute `npm run build` to generate files (.html, .js, and .wasm) in `www/dist` that should be deployed to GitHub.
+The final output would be like https://momori256.github.io/lip/lp/www/dist/

 ## Conclusion

-We covered how to leverage `wasm-bindgen`, `wasm-pack`, and `webpack` to use Rust with JavaScript frontend.
+We have covered how to leverage `wasm-bindgen`, `wasm-pack`, and `webpack` to integrate Rust with a JavaScript frontend.
+For further exploration and comprehensive details, consider referring to the following resources:

-- [Deploying Rust and WebAssembly](https://rustwasm.github.io/docs/wasm-bindgen/reference/deployment.html): Check all the possible build targets of `wasm-pack`
+- [Deploying Rust and WebAssembly](https://rustwasm.github.io/docs/wasm-bindgen/reference/deployment.html): The `wasm-pack` document about possible build targets.
+- [Compiling from Rust to WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly/Rust_to_Wasm): A tutorial of bulding a `hello world` WASM app.
+- [JavaScript to Rust and Back Again: A wasm-bindgen Tale](https://hacks.mozilla.org/2018/04/javascript-to-rust-and-back-again-a-wasm-bindgen-tale/): An article about what `wasm-bindgen` is and how it works.
+- [Hello wasm-pack!](https://hacks.mozilla.org/2018/04/hello-wasm-pack/): The purpose of `wasm-pack` and the explanation of its process.